AiimiLtd/de-ai-onboarding/04 TechStack_LearningPathways/gettingStartedWithGit.md

 As with the rest of the onboarding pack, this is not intended to *teach* you Git.
 Rather it is supposed to serve as a helping hand.

+A solid option is to use [GitHub Desktop](https://github.com/apps/desktop).

+However, many engineers prefer to use the terminal.
+If you're one of those, here are some useful actions.

 ## **Important Actions to Understand in Git**

 * **Clone**: Copy an existing Git repository to your local machine.